-Dr Leanne Holt as Pro Vice-Chancellor, Indigenous Strategy continued to champion a whole-of-University focus to embed Indigenous principles into the University footprint throughout 2022 leading to the development of a framework for a Whole of University Approach to Indigenous Higher Education focusing on the continuation of strengthening future outcomes.
+Dr Leanne Holt as Pro Vice-Chancellor, Indigenous Strategy continued to champion a whole-of-University focus to embed Indigenous principles into the University footprint throughout 2023 leading to the development of a framework for a Whole of University Approach to Indigenous Higher Education focusing on the continuation of strengthening future outcomes.
+This will be continued by the Newly appointed Pro Vice Chancellor Indigenous, Sam Ricketts.